fmarcio/memory-game/README.md

 # Memory Game

 This project was created intended to practice some react fundamentals.
-It is part of The Net Ninja (Shaun Pelling) course but with some additional features added by myself.
-In the feature I'm going to update it with some other features as typescript and unit tests.
+It is part of The Net Ninja (Shaun Pelling) course but with some additional features added by myself, including using TS in the code.
+In the feature I'm going to update it and include unit tests.

 Project deployed [here](https://csb-2i2o6v.netlify.app/)